openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-1_0.md

 This specification enables interoperable implementations of the following flows:

 * Issuance of IETF SD-JWT VC using OpenID4VCI
-* Presentation of IETF SD-JWT VC using OpenID4VP without using W3C Digital Credentials API
+* Presentation of IETF SD-JWT VC using OpenID4VP
 * Presentation of IETF SD-JWT VC using OpenID4VP over W3C Digital Credentials API
 * Presentation of ISO mdocs using OpenID4VP over W3C Digital Credentials API